dtopuzov/mobile-tests/README.md

 # Mobile Tests with Appium

 ## About

-Sample project showing how to automate mobile apps with Appium
+Sample project showing how to automate mobile apps with Appium.

+Technologies used:
+- JDK
+- Gradle
+- Appium
+- Sikuli
+- TestNG
+- log4j

 ## Requirements